nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ```
 The URL `prometheus-operated.monitoring.svc.cluster.local` is valid for AWS EKS clusters, for others scenarios the URL may be `prometheus-operated.monitoring.svc`

-- Next, to detect the network load, in this example, we are going to use the Prometheus metrics `container_network_receive_packets_total` (We can use any other metric provided by Prometheus, like `container_network_receive_bytes_total` ... ), this metrics will inform us about the total number of packages received in our deployment.
-In principle, this metric may not be very useful to us, because they return the total number of packets, and in our scenario, we will need to know the packets number in a certain time, for that reason, it is required to create a rule in the Prometheus Adapter configuration so that it returns this metrics based on the average of packets in a time interval.
+- For detecting the network load, in this example, we are going to use the Prometheus metric `container_network_receive_packets_total` (We can use any other metric provided by Prometheus, like `container_network_receive_bytes_total` ... ).
+This metrics will inform us about the total number of packages received in our deployment.
+In principle, this metric may not be very useful to us, because it returns the total number of packets, but in our scenario, we will need to know the number packets in a certain time interval, for that reason, it is required to create a rule in the Prometheus Adapter configuration so that it returns the value of this metric based on the average of packets in a time interval.
 Edit the `values.yaml` file, creating a new custom rule:
 ``` yaml
 [...]